Decorating an Entertainment Room

 Whichever you choose, getting the right furniture for your layout is key.

-Your TV room plans should include a safe place for all your devices.
-Sturdy consoles provide spacious surfaces for big-screen televisions, while larger wall units have shelves, cabinets and cubbies to store devices and display decor.
+Your TV room plans should include a place for all your devices.
+Consoles provide spacious surfaces for big-screen televisions, while larger wall units have shelves, cabinets and cubbies to store devices and display decor.
 Plan your purchase carefully to ensure gaming systems, speaker components, cable boxes and receivers stay within reach of your flatscreen’s various media inputs.

 Here are a few TV room ideas to consider for your space: